ibm-cloud-docs/vfsa/system-logging.md

 | 5	| Notice	| Conditions that are not errors, but might warrant special handling. |
 | 6	| Info	| Events or non-error conditions of interest. |
 | 7	| Any	| All severity levels. |
-{: caption="Table 1.
-System log message severity levels" caption-side="bottom"}
+{: caption="System log message severity levels" caption-side="bottom"}

 The following is a sample vFSA syslog configuration for sending logs to a remote syslog server.
 Your actual settings depend on the configuration of the syslog server receiving the logs.